gradle/gradle/design-docs/custom-ivy-status.md

 ## Consume a "latest" version of a flatDir module

 ## Consume a "latest" version of a module that exists in different types of repositories (Ivy, Maven, flatDir)

+## The "+" sub version selector considers versions semantically

+Currently, this selector does not consider the versions semantically.
+For example, `1+` matches `1.0` and `11.0` but not `2.0`.

+Also improve the version ordering algorithm to handle cases like `1` vs `1.0`.

 # Open issues